zlepper/itlt/README.md

 ## About itlt

-It's the little things, the little finishing touches to your modpack. :)
+It's the little things that make all the difference, the finishing touches to your modpack. :)

 ### 📂 Download